Ursamenux/mrchromebox-website/docs/firmware/wp/index.md

 On some newer platforms, WP cannot be disabled by disconnecting the battery; instead there is an unpopulated jumper on the board which must be bridged.

 On all CR50 devices, it is also possible to change the WP state using the [closed-case debugging (CCD)](https://chromium.googlesource.com/chromiumos/platform/ec/+/cr50_stab/docs/case_closed_debugging_gsc.md) features of the CR50, along with a special USB-C debug cable (called a SuzyQable).
-See the CCD section below.
+See the [CCD section under Disabling FW WP](/docs/firmware/wp/disabling.html#using-closed-case-debugging-ccd-using-a-suzyqable).

 ## Why Disable Firmware Write Protection?